Hypertune

 import { verifyAccess, type ApiData } from '@vercel/flags'

-import { getHypertuneData } from '@vercel/flags/providers/hypertune'
+import { getProviderData } from '@flags-sdk/hypertune'

 export async function GET(request: NextRequest) {